-- school diploma are offered the opportunity to participate in an educational activity.
-This includes individuals who are 18 and older and individuals aged 16 or 17 who are not attending secondary school or its equivalent. - d.
+d.
 Described below are the district's process and policy, including the guidelines workers follow, when determining whether participation in educational activities is approved for individuals who have not attained a high school diploma who are interested in participating in an educational activity.
+Include in this section instances when the district would deny participation in educational activities.

+Employment Counselor observations and utilization of the TABE, (Test of Adult Basic Education), as well as client self-attestation during the assessment process determines the need, desire and ability of clients to participate in educational opportunities.
+Referrals to the SLLBOCES for TASC or ABE, and Literacy Volunteers of Northern New York for basic literacy instruction or English as a second language tutoring are made as appropriate.

+e.
+Described below is the district's process and policy for determining whether a participant is approved/assigned to participate in job skills or vocational education activities.

+The Employment Counselors through the assessment process identify the vocational education activity and/or job skills training that will assist the client with meeting both the short- and long-term goals set forth in the individual's employment plan.
+The Employment Counselor makes a recommendation to the Employment Unit Supervisor for approval, enters the enrollment on WTW CMS and provides notification to the client.

+f.
+Described below are the standards by which education and training providers are evaluated.

+The district utilizes documented effectiveness of the training either by obtaining a summary of classroom training records or demonstrated effectiveness through positive outcomes such as job placement, enhanced skills for the workplace, obtaining professional certification, or obtaining certificates for successful skills demonstration and completion.
+Providers are credentialed by New York State Department of Education.

+g.
+Described below is the district's procedure for advising participants of approved training.

+Employment Counselors advise participants during assessments, follow up phone calls, and designated paperwork.

+h.
+Described below is the district's procedure for notifying participants they are approved for training or enrollment in a work activity.

+St Lawrence County utilizes WTWCMS enrollment paperwork.

-Include in this section instances when the district would deny participation in educational activities. - e.
-Described below is the district's process and policy for determining whether a participant is approved/assigned to participate in job skills or vocational education activities. - f.
-Described below are the standards by which education and training providers are evaluated. - g.
-Described below is the district's procedure for advising participants of approved training. - h.
-Described below is the district's procedure for notifying participants they are approved for training or enrollment in a work activity. - i.
-Described below is how the district will monitor the high school attendance for 16-18 yearolds in order for them to retain their TA exempt status. - j.
+i.
+Described below is how the district will monitor the high school attendance for 16-18 yearolds in order for them to retain their TA exempt status.

+The individual students' attendance and satisfactory participation is verified through contact and/or documentation with the school guidance office.

+j.
 Described below is the district's procedure for ensuring that an individual's health related limitations are accommodated when assigning the individual to a work activity.

+The Employment Counselor notifies the work site / program provider in writing of the client's work limitations.
+Client feedback and onsite visits by the Employment Counselor are used to monitor site adherence to accommodating the limitations.